v8/v8.dev/src/blog/understanding-ecmascript-part-2.md

 x = o2.foo;
 ```

-In this case, the behavior is defined in the runtime semantics for the `AssignmentExpression` : `LeftHandSide` `=` `AssignemntExpression` production.
+In this case, the behavior is defined in the runtime semantics for the `AssignmentExpression : LeftHandSide = AssignmentExpression` production.
 Also this ends up calling `GetValue` on the result of evaluating the right hand side `AssignmentExpression`.

 > [Runtime Semantics: Evaluation for `AssignmentExpression : LeftHandSideExpression = AssignmentExpression`](https://tc39.es/ecma262/#sec-assignment-operators-runtime-semantics-evaluation)
 >